Emranghanbari/express-app-generator/README.md

 This app generates a new express project with bcrypt, cookie-parser, cors, dotenv, express, jsonwebtoken and mongoose built in.

-when you download this project first run npm install -g to install it globally then run the create-express-app script in your command line, just make sure you have nodejs installed generator would do the rest of it
+when you downloaded the generator using npm install -g expressjs-mongodb-generator run the create-express-app script in your command line, generator would do the rest of it